epccs/Gravimetric/Hardware/README.md

             change m324pb to AVR128DA48
             change m328pb to AVR128DA32

-        ^2  Done:
+        ^2  Done: Design, Layout (#=done), BOM,
-            WIP:
+            WIP: Review*,
-            Todo: Design, Layout (#=done), BOM, Review*, Order Boards, Assembly, Testing, Evaluation.
+            Todo: Order Boards, Assembly, Testing, Evaluation.
             *during review the Design may change without changing the revision.
-            Q105 and Q118 need to go into cut off (or hi-z) when the MOSFET gate is low.
+            # Q105 and Q118 need to go into cut off (or hi-z) when the MOSFET gate is low.
-            Add note on schem near *manager* ISP port "remove alternat power befor programing with ISP" Add test points on I2C0 nodes.
+            # Add note on schem near *manager* ISP port "remove alternat power befor programing with ISP"
-            Staggered holes shifted 8mil (~0.2 mm) off-center for bootload and ISP header (see AVR128DA48-Curiosity-Nano).
+            # Add test points on I2C0 nodes.
-            Shutdown switch resistor needs moved so manager can overide switch while host is doing power UP.
+            # Shutdown switch resistor needs moved so manager can overide switch while host is doing power UP.
-            This version may not be built, but the layout will be done.
+            This version may not be ordered and built, but the layout will be done.

         ^1  Done: Design, Layout, BOM, Review*, Order Boards, Assembly,
             WIP: Testing,